 In addition to this yearly meeting however, if you’re struggling in a particular class and need support, they can help as well as your teacher.
 They can sit down with your instructor or just help you learn better study habits, depending on your needs and particular problems within the class.

 Planning for College Assistance

 In addition to things going on in high school and at home, the guidance counselor office can help you plan for your future, college in particular.
-Especially in your junior and senior years, your counselor can direct you to particular classes depending on your intended major or dream school.
+Especially in your junior and senior years, your high school counselors can direct you to classes depending on your intended major or your school counselor can help you find your dream school.
 They know which courses colleges and universities are looking for, and can get you the assistance you need if you need help in one of those classes.
 Beyond the schedule, they can also suggest extracurricular activities or volunteer opportunities that will look amazing on your college application.